EuclidProtocol/docs/docs/API/Developer Guides/Swap.md

 :::note
 - Use the responses we got in all the previous steps for the swap fields.
 - For sender address and chain_uid use the ones from the connected chain.
-In the example below we are using a Keplr wallet.
 - You can include a specific `timeout`.
 Excluding it will take the default of 60 seconds.
 - You can include a `partner_fee` if you wish to include a fee for your application.
 - The `cross_chain_addresses` are taken as an input from the user.
 The addresses for different chains can be fetched from the wallet using the chain Id.